fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Setup Zephyr build environment.
 Instructions below are based on Zephyr [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).

-- Install required packages.
-Ubuntu has too old packages so we have to use KitWare repo.
+* Install required packages, Ubuntu has too old packages so we have to use KitWare repo.

   ```shell